 Parable of the Worker’s Pay

-- “For the kingdom of the heavens is like a man – a master of the house – who at dawn immediately went out to hire workmen for his vineyard.
+- “For the kingdom of the heavens is like a man – a master of a house – who at dawn immediately went out to hire workmen for his vineyard.

 - “And having agreed with the workmen to pay a denarius for the day, he sent them into his vineyard.

-- “And having gone out about the third hour,(1)“The third hour”, the Jews counted hours from dawn, which was typically around 6:00 in the morning.
-Therefore, “the third hour” is about 9:00am. he saw other workmen who have been standing idle in the market.
+- “And having gone out about the third hour,1“The third hour”, the Jews counted hours from dawn, which was typically around 6:00 in the morning.
+Therefore, “the third hour” is about 9:00am. he saw other workmen who have been standing idle in the marketplace.

 - “And he told those men: “You also go into the vineyard, and I will give you whatever is right.”

 - “And they went.
 And having gone out again about the sixth and the ninth hour, he did the same thing again.

 - “And having gone out at about the eleventh hour, he found other workmen who have been standing idle.
 And he says to them: “Why have you stood here idle all day?

 - “They tell him: “Because no one hired us.”
 He tells them: “You also go into the vineyard.
 [And you will receive whatever is right.]

 - “And when it became evening, the master of the vineyard says to his foreman: “Call the workmen and pay them the wages, beginning from the last, up to the first.

 - “And having come forward, the men hired about the eleventh hour each received a denarius.

-- “And having come forward, the men hired first assumed they would receive more, but they also received a denarius each.
+- “And having come forward, the men hired first assumed that they would receive more, but they also received a denarius each.

 - “And having received it, they were grumbling against the master of the house,

 - “saying: “These last men only worked one hour, and you made them equal to us: the men who bore the whole day’s burden and the scorching heat.”